-The sacrament of matrimony or marriage is a covenant between a man and a women by which they “establish between themselves a partnership of the whole of life.”
-The purpose of marriage is “the good of the spouses and the procreation and education of offspring.”
-(Catechism of Catholic Church 1601)
+The sacrament of matrimony or marriage is a covenant between a man and a woman by which they “establish between themselves a partnership of the whole of life,” and the purpose of marriage is “the good of the spouses and the procreation and education of offspring” (CCC 1601).

-For a brief overview of the meaning and significance of the Sacrament of Marriage:
+See the following video from the Word on Fire Institute for a brief overview of the meaning and significance of the Sacrament of Marriage

 Have you decided to get married?

 The Catholic Church rejoices in your decision to marry and wants to journey with you in your preparations and assist you in growing in your love for each other, as well as in your relationship with Christ.